Today’s post comes from National Archives Office of Strategy and Communications staff writer Rob Crotty.

 In a San Francisco Federal court, Toguri was convicted of treason because of a single broadcast where she relayed information “concerning the loss of ships” in 1944.
 The Constitution requires “two witnesses to the same overt Act” to convict someone of treason.
 The prosecution found these individuals in the Californian nisei who had renounced his U.S. citizenship and another American nisei who renounced his citizenship following the attack on Pearl Harbor.

 Her Australian and U.S. counterparts testified that Toguri had subverted Japanese propaganda and helped the Allied war effort.
 Both signed affidavits stating she had smuggled encouraging news across the airwaves and provided food to POWs in Japanese war camps, but to no avail.
-On this day in 1949, she was sentenced to 10 years in prison for the crime of treason.
+In 1949, she was sentenced to 10 years in prison for the crime of treason.

 Toguri was released in 1956.
 In the 1970s, both of the individuals who testified against her admitted they lied under oath under pressure from Federal prosecuters, vastly undermining her conviction.
 This swell of information soon reached the White House: on his last day in office, President Gerald Ford pardoned her, fully restoring her citizenship that had been abrogated due to her conviction.